 machine.
 Notable exceptions:

-- Converse said (many years ago) that
+- Converse said (half a century ago) that

 Chucks could be put in the washing machine.
 They don't

 recommend it now.

 - Keds were also advertised as being washable